-Wage Rate: The hourly wage paid to the employee performing the work.
+Wage Rate: The hourly wage paid to the employee performing the work, inclusive of any typical overtime allocation.

 Fringe Benefits: Company-paid benefits provided to the employee above their base wage, including paid vacations, health insurance, pensions and any paid training or professional association dues.